Ram-ambati/Quotes-Jokes-Extension-/README.md

 A simple browser extension that fetches motivational quotes and funny jokes at the click of a button!

 ### Features
-Motivational Quotes: Get a random inspiring quote.
+--> Motivational Quotes: Get a random inspiring quote.
-Funny Jokes: Lighten up with a random joke.
+--> Funny Jokes: Lighten up with a random joke.
-Clean and user-friendly interface.
+--> Clean and user-friendly interface.
-Fast and responsive button actions.
+--> Fast and responsive button actions.
-Preview
+--> Preview

 ### Installation
-Clone or download the repository.
+--> Clone or download the repository.
-Open your browser and go to `chrome://extensions/`.
+--> Open your browser and go to `chrome://extensions/`.
-Enable Developer mode (top right corner).
+--> Enable Developer mode (top right corner).
-Click Load unpacked and select the project folder.
+--> Click Load unpacked and select the project folder.
-Enjoy fetching new quotes and jokes!
+--> Enjoy fetching new quotes and jokes!

 ### Usage
-Click the New Quote button to display a fresh motivational quote.
+--> Click the New Quote button to display a fresh motivational quote.
-Click the New Joke button for a random joke.
+--> Click the New Joke button for a random joke.

-##Project Structure
+### Project Structure

 ```
 ├── manifest.json       # Extension configuration